utnet-org/contract-new-project-template/staking-pool/README.md

 #### Create a new node

-**Note** after you NEAR is unstaked stop your node and create a new one to run as the contract account
+**Note** after you UNC is unstaked stop your node and create a new one to run as the contract account

 ##### Stop your node